rafsaf/minimal-fastapi-postgres-template/README.md

    Prevents HTTP Host Headers attack, you shoud put here you server IP or (preferably) full domain under it's accessible like `example.com`.
 By default in .env there are two most popular records: `ALLOWED_HOSTS=["localhost", "127.0.0.1"]`

+## License

+The code is under MIT License.
+It's here for educational purposes, created mainly to have a place where up-to-date Python and FastAPI software lives.
+Do whatever you want with this code.